calroc/Thun/docs/sphinx_docs/notebooks/Types.rst

 to let ``T >= t`` succeed, where e.g. ``T`` is ``IntJoyType`` and ``t`` is ``int``.
 If you do that you can take advantage of the *logical relational* nature of the stack effect comments to "compute in reverse" as it were.
-There's a working demo of this at the end of the ``polytypes`` module.
+There's a working demo of this at the end of the ``types`` module.
 But if you're interested in all that you should just use Prolog!

 Anyhow, type *checking* is a few easy steps away.